zinzloun/THM_WriteUP/README.md

     http://192.168.100.1/ws.php?c=whoami

 <b>Oops!
 That page can’t be found.</b>
-Damn, so I tried with the other http port available
+Damn, so I tried with the other http port available on the server:

     http://192.168.100.1:8080/ws.php?c=whoami